LiYanan2004/MegaX/Sources/MegaX/Documentation.docc/Documentation.md

 # ``MegaX``

-Less Code for developers, better Experience for both developers and users.
+Less code, better experience for both developers and users.

 ## Overview

-MegaX is a powerful tool set providing developers with many useful views and modifiers to accelerate their development.
+MegaX is a powerful tool set, providing developers with many useful views and modifiers to accelerate their development process.

 ## Topics

 ### Device Type

-- ``SwiftUI/EnvironmentValues/deviceType``
+- ``SwiftUICore/EnvironmentValues/deviceType``
 - ``DeviceType``

 ### Controls